Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

-\section{Arbitrary Radius Ratio}
+\section{Arbitrary radius ratio}

-In this section, we extend the approach from \cref{sec:bounded} to give a data structure that allows update times independent of \(\Psi\).
-The cost for dropping the dependence on \(\Psi\) is exchanging the additive \(O\left(n\log \Psi \log^4 n\right)\) term in the running time in \cref{thm:bounded:deletion} with an additional \(O(\log n)\) factor in the first term.
-The additive \(O\left(n \log \Psi\log^4n\right)\) part in \cref{sec:bounded} came from the size of the sets \(S_2(A)\) and thus from the height of each quadtree in the forest of quadtrees.
-We can get rid of this dependency by using a compressed quadtree \(\Q\).
-Recall from \cref{sec:preliminiaries} that the height and size of the compressed quadtree do not depend on the diameter of the point set, but only on \(n\).
-However the height of \(\Q\) can still be \(O(n)\) which is not favorable for our application.
-In order to reduce the number of edge in our proxy graph to \(O\left(\log^2n\right)\), we consider a heavy path decomposition on \(\Q\) in combination with binary search trees for each heavy path.
-The new proxy graph is described in \cref{subsec:unbounded:proxy} and the decremental connectivity data structure based on this graph can be found in \cref{subsec:unbounded:deletion}.
+We extend the approach from \cref{sec:bounded} to obtain a decremental data structure with a running time that is independent of $\Psi$.
+The $O\left(n \log \Psi\log^4n\right)$ term in \cref{thm:bounded:deletion} came from the total size of the sets $S_2(A)$ which, in turn, followed from the height of the quadtrees in $\mathcal{F}$.
+We can get rid of this dependency by using a \emph{compressed quadtree} $\Q$ instead of $\mathcal{F}$ (see \cref{sec:more_prelims}).
+The height and size of $\Q$ do not depend on the radius ratio or the diameter of $S$, but only on $n$.
+Nonetheless, the height of $\Q$ could still be $\Theta(n)$, which is not favorable for our purposes.
+In order to reduce the number of edges in our proxy graph to $O\left(n\log^2n\right)$, we use a \emph{heavy path decomposition} of $\Q$ (see \cref{sec:more_prelims}) in combination with a \emph{canonical decomposition} of every heavy path.
+The new proxy graph $H$ is described in \cref{subsec:unbounded:proxy}, and the decremental connectivity data structure based on $H$ can be found in \cref{subsec:unbounded:deletion}.